 - In The Picture of Dorian Gray, Dorian Gray is a beautiful young-looking man who is corrupted by Lord Henry's ideas of hedonism and starts pursuing pleasure, regardless of the consequences, and wreaks havoc.
 His portrait starts changing from beautiful to hideous as he commits more and more evil acts.

 - Sweet Valley High also manages to pull this off, even though again, everyone in the books is quite pretty or handsome.
 But the protagonists of the current story will almost inevitably feel less attractive, even plain or outright unattractive in comparison to their beautiful, evil rival.
+Even Elizabeth and Jessica have felt like this, despite being described ad nauseam as among the prettiest girls in their school, and even Elizabeth has felt like this in comparison to Jessica, despite them being identical twins (the difference being that Elizabeth dresses and acts in a far more conservative manner than Jessica).

 - All the main villains in GONE are apparently either very attractive or simply drop dead gorgeous.
 Caine, Diana, Drake —- even Penny is said to be pretty or "cute".
 And none of them are above murdering someone either as part of a cold blooded plan for supremacy (Caine), apathetic and manipulative self-preservation (Diana), for the evulz (Drake), or as petty revenge for something insignificant (Penny).